Curbside Collection Overview

 2. Ensure that there is a three metre (ten feet) clearance from overhanging obstacles

-3. In snowy weather, this includes placing your tote 1 metre away from snowbanks and other debris.
+4. In snowy weather, this includes placing your tote one metre (three feet) away from snowbanks and other debris.
 Please do not place your totes on snowbanks.

 • Ensure that all material fits inside your totes with the lid fully closed